Having a Naso-Endoscope

 Diabetic medication:

-If you taking medication to control your diabetes (insulin or medication please ensure the Endoscopy Unit is aware so that your appointment can be made at the beginning of the list.
+If you taking medication to control your diabetes (insulin or medication) please ensure the Endoscopy Unit is aware so that your appointment can be made at the beginning of the list.
+You will be told what to do with regards to your medication at your telephone pre-assessment.

 What happens when I arrive?

-When you arrive, please book in at reception, you will be then called into the admission area where a nurse/assistant practitioner will ask you to confirm some details, you will also be able to ask any questions you may have.
+When you arrive, please book in at reception, you will be then called into the admission area where a nurse/assistant practioner will ask you to confirm some details, you will also be able to ask any questions you may have.

+The nurse will ensure you understand the procedure and you will be offered Nasal Spray.
+Your heart rate will be recorded and if you are diabetic, your blood glucose level will also be recorded.
 If you have any questions about the Naso-endoscopy examination, please ask one of our nurses.
 The doctor will speak to you before the procedure and will be available to answer any additional questions.

 Nasal Spray